xue2lang/hbase-orm/README.md

-# HBase Object Mapper
+# HBase ORM

 ## Introduction
-This light-weighted HBase ORM library is an annotation based *object mapper* for HBase that helps you:
+An ultra-light-weight HBase ORM library that helps you:

 * convert objects of your bean-like classes to HBase rows and vice-versa
     * for use in Hadoop MapReduce jobs that read from and/or write to HBase tables